When you give a donation to BrainTrust Canada, you're making an investment.

 Living His Dream

 Four-year-old Mark Bertolutti was simply answering the call of a friend to come and play when he was hit by a car as he ran across the street.
-That day he sustained a brain injury that altered the course of his life.
+The brain injury he sustained would alter the course of his life.

 In 2002, Graham Kunz was 15 years old and living the life of many a young Canadian boy.
 He was a top student who excelled at sports and dreamed of a career in hockey – the game he’d been playing since he was 5 years old.